vimaljethva/delta-demo/README.md

-# delta-demo
+# delta-dem
-creating demo file for git and github class
+creating demo file for git and github class cc